South American George

-South American George is a 1941 British, black-and-white, comedy film directed by Marcel Varnel and starring George Formby in a dual role, Linden Travers, Enid Stamp-Taylor, Felix Aylmer, Ronald Shiner as Swifty, Mavis Villiers and Herbert Lomas.
-It was produced by Columbia (British) Productions.
+South American George is a 1941 British black-and-white comedy film directed by Marcel Varnel and starring George Formby in a dual role, Linden Travers, Enid Stamp-Taylor, Felix Aylmer, Ronald Shiner, Mavis Villiers and Herbert Lomas.
+It was written by Leslie Arliss, Norman Lee and Austin Melford, and was produced by Columbia (British) Productions.
+The film was re-released in 1947.

 Synopsis

 A press agent hurries to bring in a substitute after a South American opera star flops.
 A lookalike takes over from the tenor, but chaos ensues when the bogus singer finds himself hunted by paid assassins.